ghosind/collection/README.md

 This package provides the following data structure interfaces and implementations:

-- `Collection`: The root interface of most of the structures in this package.
+- `Collection`: The root interface of most of the structures in this package (without `Dictionary`).

 - `Set`: A collection interface that contains no duplicate elements.

-    - [`HashSet`](https://pkg.go.dev/github.com/ghosind/collection#HashSet): The implementation of Set based on Go built-in map structure.
+    - [`HashSet`](https://pkg.go.dev/github.com/ghosind/collection/set#HashSet): The implementation of Set based on Go built-in map structure.

-    - [`ConcurrentHashSet`](https://pkg.go.dev/github.com/ghosind/collection#ConcurrentHashSet): The thread safe implementation of Set based on Go built-in map structure.
+    - [`ConcurrentHashSet`](https://pkg.go.dev/github.com/ghosind/collection/set#ConcurrentHashSet): The thread safe implementation of Set based on Go built-in map structure.

-- `Map`: A object that maps keys to values, and it cannot contain duplicate key.
+- `Dictionary`: A object that maps keys to values, and it cannot contain duplicate key.

-    - [`HashMap`](https://pkg.go.dev/github.com/ghosind/collection#HashMap): The implementation of Map based on Go built-in map structure.
+    - [`HashDictionary`](https://pkg.go.dev/github.com/ghosind/collection/dict#ConcurrentHashDictionary): The implementation of Dictionary based on Go built-in map structure.

+    - [`ConcurrencyHashDictionary`](https://pkg.go.dev/github.com/ghosind/collection/dict#ConcurrencyHashDictionary): The thread safe implementation of HashDictionary.

 ## Installation